alextiley/autohotkey-scripts/README.md

 ## Launching Playnite via Xbox Guide button long presses

+Note: the script was written and tested on Windows 11.
+This should work in Windows 10 but I've personally not used or tested it there.

 1. Install autohotkey v2: https://www.autohotkey.com/

 2. Download the `playnite-overlay.ahk` script and the splash video (if you want that functionality) : https://github.com/alextiley/autohotkey-scripts/blob/master/splash.mp4 (or replace with another splash video).